How Waste Impacts Software Delivery

 Due to Lean Six Sigma’s potential to increase cost savings, there is currently a huge demand for lean consultants worldwide.
 Unfortunately, getting lean consultants and setting a goal for them may not be sufficient.

 Several companies have burnt their fingers while trying the above approach.
-The following article shows several examples that highlight the attention needed during a company’s lean implementation; some professionals believe that Six Sigma killed innovation at the 3M Company.
+In fact, some professionals believe that Six Sigma killed innovation at the 3M Company.

 To conclude, let me ask you this: What wastes have you seen in your company and what did you do to avoid wastes?